stephenfjohnson/hello-theme.github.io/Readme.md

 #Hello Theme

 Html Template with sass and compass.
-I hpe to convert it to concrete5 or Wordpress in the future.
+I hope to convert it to concrete5 or Wordpress in the future.
 I pushed the first code at October 4, 2012

 ## I started Here